Popular Music Trends of the 2000s

 The rise of the internet and online platforms played a crucial role in the success of indie and garage rock bands in the 2000s.
 Artists could easily release their music independently, connect with fans through social media, and distribute their music digitally.
 Online platforms such as MySpace provided a space for these artists to showcase their talent and connect with listeners on a more intimate level.
 The democratization of music production and distribution empowered indie and garage rock bands, allowing them to thrive outside of traditional industry structures.

-See also Top Fashion Trends in the 2000s
+See also Nostalgic Trends from the 80s

 Reality TV Music Competitions